uN1K0Rn86/dungeon-generator/documentation/testing_document.md

 - All_rooms_are_placed: this test makes sure that the correct number of rooms (as specified by the user) is placed when the dungeon is big enough to fit them all.

+- If_rooms_cant_all_be_placed_return: this test makes sure that the method for placing rooms into a dungeon returns without causing an exception if the desired number of rooms does not fit into the dungeon.

 - Visual_output: this tests the method that converts the dungeon from a matrix to a string.

+- Display: this test works the same way as the display test for the bowyer-watson class.
+It calls the display method and makes sure that plt.show() is called at the end.

 ### Class Room

 - Room_size_within_limits: this test makes sure that the generated room size is within the limits specified by the user.

+- Visual_output: this tests the method that converts the room into a string and makes sure the width and height of the room are correct in the visual output.

 ## UI Testing